Mandala (political model): Obligations

 Bunga mas (Flowers of Gold), tribute from northern Malay states in Malay peninsula for Siam.
 National Museum, Kuala Lumpur.)

 The obligations on each side of the relationship varied according to the strength of the relationship and the circumstances.
 In general, the tributary was obliged to pay bunga mas, a regular tribute of various valuable goods and slaves, and miniature trees of gold and silver (bunga mas dan perak).
 The overlord ruler reciprocated with presents often of greater value than those supplied by the tributary.
 However, the tributary also had to provide men and supplies when called on, most often in time of war.
 The main benefit to the tributary was protection from invasion by other powers, although as South East Asia historian Thongchai Winichakul notes, this was often "mafia-like protection" from the threats of the overlord himself.
 In some cases, the overlord also controlled the succession in the tributary, but in general, interference with the tributary's domestic affairs was minimal: he would retain his own army and powers of taxation, for example.
-In the case of the more tenuous relationships, the "overlord" might regard it as one of tribute, while the "tributary" might consider the exchange of gifts to be purely commercial or as an expression of goodwill (Thongchai p.
-87).
+In the case of the more tenuous relationships, the "overlord" might regard it as one of tribute, while the "tributary" might consider the exchange of gifts to be purely commercial or as an expression of goodwill.